apache/pulsar/site2/docs/concepts-messaging.md

 ### Batching

 If batching is enabled, the producer will accumulate and send a batch of messages in a single request.
-Batching size is defined by the maximum number of messages and maximum publish latency.
+Batch size is defined by the maximum number of messages and maximum publish latency.

+Batches are tracked and stored by Pulsar as batches rather than as individual messages.
+Under the hood the consumer unbundles these batches into individual messages.
+Since the messages are stored as batches, the backlog size will also represent the total number of batches rather than the total number of messages.

+Scheduled messages (using `deliverAt` or `deliverAfter`) are always sent as individual messages even when batching is enabled.

+> Note
+> Since batches are tracked as single units, a batch will only be considered acknowledged when all its messages are acknowledged by the consumer.
+This means unexpected failures, negative acknowledgements, and acknowledgement timeouts can result in redelivery of all messages in the batch, even if some of the messages have already been acknowledged.

 ## Consumers